Rio Tinto accepts Chinese offer for Extract stake

-LONDON (Reuters) - Global miner Rio Tinto (RIO.L) has accepted China Guangdong Nuclear Power’s (CGNPC) offer for its 14 percent stake in Extract Resources EXT.AX, owner of the giant Husab uranium project in Namibia.
+LONDON, March 19 (Reuters) - Global miner Rio Tinto has accepted China Guangdong Nuclear Power’s (CGNPC) offer for its 14 percent stake in Extract Resources, owner of the giant Husab uranium project in Namibia.

 Monday’s move had been expected after Rio accepted CGNPC’s bid for its separately held stake in Extract’s 42 percent shareholder, Kalahari Minerals, in January.